PaNOSC-ViNYL/ase/doc/development/contribute.rst

 <mailing_lists>` mailing list and on the #ase IRC channel on freenode.

 We welcome new developers who would like to help work on improving ASE.
-If you would like to contribute, your should first tell us what you want to work on.
+If you would like to contribute, you should first tell us what you want to work on.
 Use the mailing list for that.